AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/streaming/http.md

 ---
 keywords: Experience Platform;home;popular topics;streaming connection;create streaming connection;api guide;tutorial;create a streaming connection;streaming ingestion;ingestion;
-solution: Experience Platform
 title: Create an HTTP API Streaming Connection Using the API
-topic-legacy: tutorial
-type: Tutorial
 description: This tutorial will help you begin using streaming ingestion APIs, part of the Adobe Experience Platform Data Ingestion Service APIs.
 exl-id: 9f7fbda9-4cd3-4db5-92ff-6598702adc34
 ---

-# Creating an [!DNL HTTP API] streaming connection using the API
+# Create an [!DNL HTTP API] streaming connection using the [!DNL Flow Service] API

 Flow Service is used to collect and centralize customer data from various disparate sources within Adobe Experience Platform.
 The service provides a user interface and RESTful API from which all supported sources are connectable.

-This tutorial uses the [[!DNL Flow Service] API](https://www.adobe.io/experience-platform-apis/references/flow-service/) to walk you through the steps to create a streaming connection using the Flow Service API.
+This tutorial uses the [[!DNL Flow Service] API](https://www.adobe.io/experience-platform-apis/references/flow-service/) to walk you through the steps to create a streaming connection using the [!DNL Flow Service] API.

 ## Getting started

 This guide requires a working understanding of the following components of Adobe Experience Platform:

-- [[!DNL Experience Data Model (XDM)]](../../../../../xdm/home.md): The standardized framework by which [!DNL Platform] organizes experience data.
+* [[!DNL Experience Data Model (XDM)]](../../../../../xdm/home.md): The standardized framework by which [!DNL Platform] organizes experience data.
-- [[!DNL Real-time Customer Profile]](../../../../../profile/home.md): Provides a unified, consumer profile in real time based on aggregated data from multiple sources.
+* [[!DNL Real-time Customer Profile]](../../../../../profile/home.md): Provides a unified, consumer profile in real time based on aggregated data from multiple sources.

 Additionally, creating a streaming connection requires you to have a target XDM schema and a dataset.
 To learn how to create these, please read the tutorial on [streaming record data](../../../../../ingestion/tutorials/streaming-record-data.md) or the tutorial on [streaming time-series data](../../../../../ingestion/tutorials/streaming-time-series-data.md).

-The following sections provide additional information that you will need to know in order to successfully make calls to streaming ingestion APIs.

-### Reading sample API calls

-This guide provides example API calls to demonstrate how to format your requests.
-These include paths, required headers, and properly formatted request payloads.
-Sample JSON returned in API responses is also provided.
-For information on the conventions used in documentation for sample API calls, see the section on [how to read example API calls](../../../../../landing/troubleshooting.md#how-do-i-format-an-api-request) in the [!DNL Experience Platform] troubleshooting guide.

-### Gather values for required headers

-In order to make calls to [!DNL Platform] APIs, you must first complete the [authentication tutorial](https://www.adobe.com/go/platform-api-authentication-en).
-Completing the authentication tutorial provides the values for each of the required headers in all [!DNL Experience Platform] API calls, as shown below:

-- Authorization: Bearer `{ACCESS_TOKEN}`
-- x-api-key: `{API_KEY}`
-- x-gw-ims-org-id: `{ORG_ID}`

-All resources in [!DNL Experience Platform], including those belonging to [!DNL Flow Service], are isolated to specific virtual sandboxes.
-All requests to [!DNL Platform] APIs require a header that specifies the name of the sandbox the operation will take place in:

-- x-sandbox-name: `{SANDBOX_NAME}`

->[!NOTE]
->
->For more information on sandboxes in [!DNL Platform], see the [sandbox overview documentation](../../../../../sandboxes/home.md).

-All requests that contain a payload (POST, PUT, PATCH) require an additional header:

-- Content-Type: application/json
+### Using Platform APIs

+For information on how to successfully make calls to Platform APIs, see the guide on [getting started with Platform APIs](../../../../../landing/api-guide.md).

 ## Create a base connection